kubernetes/website/content/en/blog/_posts/2024-02-22-diy-create-your-own-cloud-with-kubernetes-part-1/index.md

 Traditionally, this is solved by installing **Helm charts** into your cluster.
 You can do this by running `helm install` commands locally, but this approach becomes inconvenient when you want to track updates, and if you have multiple clusters and you want to keep them uniform.
 In fact, there are plenty of ways to do this declaratively.
 To solve this, I recommend using best GitOps practices.
 I mean tools like **ArgoCD** and **FluxCD**.

-While ArgoCD is more convenient for dev purposes with its graphical interface and a central control plane, FluxCD, on the other hand, is better suited for creating a Kubernetes distributions.
+While ArgoCD is more convenient for dev purposes with its graphical interface and a central control plane, FluxCD, on the other hand, is better suited for creating Kubernetes distributions.
 With FluxCD, you can specify which charts with what parameters should be launched and describe dependencies.
 Then, FluxCD will take care of everything for you.

 It is suggested to perform a one-time installation of FluxCD in your newly created cluster and provide it with the configuration.
 This will install everything necessary, bringing the cluster to the expected state.
-For example, after installing Cozystack, you receive the following set of pre-installed Helm charts:

 By carrying out a single installation of FluxCD in your newly minted cluster and configuring it accordingly, you enable it to automatically deploy all the essentials.
 This will allow your cluster to upgrade itself into the desired state.
 For example, after installing our platform you'll see the next pre-configured Helm charts with system components: